 The award-winning Cultivating Success series of courses were developed to help fill that need, and make the connection between farmers new and old.

-First in the series, the 12-week course Sustainable Small-Acreage Farming and Ranching helps participants explore the unique advantages available to the small farm and ranch owner.
-Sponsored by WSU King County Extension, King County, and King Conservation District, the course gives participants a broad overview of production and marketing options for today’s small farm.
+The 12-week course Sustainable Small-Scale Farming and Ranching helps participants explore the unique advantages available to the small farm and ranch owner.
+Sponsored by WSU Snohomish County Extension, Snohomish Conservation District, and Snohomish County Farm Bureau, the course gives participants a broad overview of production and marketing options for today’s small farm.
 Whether you are just exploring the opportunities available or already have an existing operation, you’ll learn what it takes to create, sustain, and grow a viable small farm enterprise.

 Weekly presentations include local growers, organizations, and university specialists with expertise in direct marketing, value-added processing, production planning, agronomy, livestock production, and more.
 In addition to a wealth of resources on a broad variety of ag-related topics, students will also receive a copy of Market Farm Success by Lynn Byczynski.